 Other Adult Education Options

 Besides our program at UH Mānoa, we would like to highlight some other options for continuing education outside of our program.
-Below, we list information on older adult education programs at other UH campuses on O’ahu.
+Below, we list information on older adult education programs at UH Manoa and other UH campuses on O’ahu.

 The Osher Lifelong Learning Institute (OLLI), located at UH Mānoa, offers a number of courses designed for older adults 50 and older.
 You can find out more about their program at this link: http://www.osher.socialsciences.hawaii.edu/membership-enrollment.html.
 The OLLI semester begins about a month later than the usual UH semester, so information on Spring 2018 classes may not appear until closer to that time.